Siwi0w0/interactive-rating-component-main/README.md

 ### What I learned

-How to use JavaScript to add some basici nteractivity for my website.
+How to use JavaScript to add some basic interactivity for my website.
+Use "hide"class and JavaScript to switch between pages.

 ### Continued development